wes1350/wes1350.github.io/misc/music/songs.md

 # Songs I Like

 There's only one rule: artists can only appear once.

+I'm aiming to have at least 100 songs listed at some point (current: 40).

 - [Alice In Chains, Rooster](https://www.youtube.com/watch?v=uAE6Il6OTcs&ab_channel=AliceInChainsVEVO)
 - [Alt-J, Taro](https://www.youtube.com/watch?v=S3fTw_D3l10&ab_channel=DavidDeanBurkhart)